 Let's Do the Maths

-Consider a typical scenario: A business hires a cheap agency for £500/month for PPC management.
+Consider a typical scenario: A business in Stafford hires a cheap agency for £500/month for PPC management.
 After 6 months and £3,000 in management fees plus £12,000 in ad spend, they've generated minimal returns.

-They then hire a more expensive but competent agency at £1,500/month.
+They then hire a competent agency.
 Within 3 months, the campaigns are profitable.
 But they've already lost £15,000 and 6 months of potential growth.

 What Good Investment Looks Like